ikercb/BRDF/README.md

 The model has the following parameters:
 * nTrees: number of trees in the forest.
 Default: 10
 * minSize: minimum number of samples required to split an internal node.
 Default = 5.
-* p: probability of random split, otherwise the integrated squared error is minimized.
+* p: probability of random split.
 Default = 0.1.

 ### Use